An estimated 8000 brown bears

 An estimated 8000 brown bears live in Central and South-eastern Europe.

 This site was created and maintained with the financial support of the European Union.
-Its contents are the sole responsibility of WWF Romania Maramures Branch and do not necessarily reflect the views of the European Union
+Its contents are the sole responsibility of WWF RO and does not necessarily reflect the views of the European Union.